philmcminn/new-paper/README.md

 For the same reasons as those
 [detailed in the next section](#file-and-directory-naming), choose a name formatted in "kebab-case" (i.e., all lower case with hyphens as word separators).

+## Building Your Paper

+I suggest you set up a development environment similar to one that you'd use for writign programs that will automatically compile your paper and build
+a PDF.
+There are plenty of tools around to assist you in this process, and I have used a number over the years.
+Currently, I use VS Code.

 ## File and Directory Naming